 Non-Executive Independent Director

 Born in Naples on 12 February 1955.
-His diplomatic career began in May 1978 (he came first in the competition's written tests, and second in the oral exams), and has been an Ambasciatore di grado [highest ranking Ambassador] since February 2010.
-He currently works for the Ministry of Foreign Affairs (Coordinator for the study of Italy’s ranking in international indexes) and was Italian ambassador to France from January 2013 to January 2018.
-His previous senior management appointments include: in 2011-2012, Director General for the Directorate General for Global Affairs (multilateral/transversal economic issues as well as bilateral relations with Asia, Sub-Saharan Africa and Latin America); from 2003 to 2010, Director General for Multilateral Economic and Financial Cooperation, with expertise in both relevant international organisations and forums and the internationalisation of the Italian system, in particular energy/environment, technology and support for Made in Italy (in this period he was a member of the Board of Directors of SACE, the Management Committee for SIMEST concessions, the ICE Advisory Committee and the Advisory Board of Sviluppo-Italia as well as, internationally, Italian representative to the Governing Board of the International Energy Agency/IEA, the Board of the OECD in the Special Session and a member of the Italian Delegation to the Annual and Spring Meetings of the Monetary Fund and of the World Bank); from 2000 to 2003, he headed the Italian Development Cooperation as Director General (he was also head of the Italian delegation to the EU Council of Ministers for Development, and in 2001 he was Chairman of the G-8 Task Force on Education for Development and Italian representative to the Board of Directors of the Global Fund to Fight AIDS, Tuberculosis and Malaria).
+His diplomatic career began in May 1978 (he came first in the competition’s written exams, and second in the oral ones) and ended in August 2020.
+He has been an Ambasciatore di grado (highest ranking Ambassador) since February 2010.
+He currently is, since October 2020, Non-Executive Vice President and Independent Director of Pizzarotti & C. S.p.A. and, since April 2020, Independent Director of BNL–BNP Paribas group.
+He was Italian ambassador to France from January 2013 to January 2018.
+His previous senior management appointments include: in 2011-2012, Director General for the Directorate General for Global Affairs (multilateral/transversal economic issues as well as bilateral relations with Asia, Sub-Saharan Africa and Latin America); from 2003 to 2010, Director General for Multilateral Economic and Financial Cooperation, with expertise in both relevant international organisations and forums and the internationalization of the Italian system, in particular energy/environment, technology and support for Made in Italy (in this period he was a member of the Board of Directors and of the Executive Committee of SACE, the Management Committee for SIMEST concessions, the ICE Advisory Committee and the Advisory Board of Sviluppo-Italia as well as, internationally, Italian representative to the Governing Board of the International Energy Agency/IEA, the Board of the OECD in the Special Session and a member of the Italian Delegation to the Annual and Spring Meetings of the Monetary Fund and of the World Bank); from 2000 to 2003, he headed the Italian Development Cooperation as Director General (he was also head of the Italian delegation to the EU Council of Ministers for Development, and in 2001 he was Chairman of the G-8 Task Force on Education for Development and Italian representative to the Board of Directors of the Global Fund to Fight AIDS, Tuberculosis and Malaria).